Chymyst/chymyst-core/docs/chymyst03.md

 Each blocking molecule must receive one (and only one) reply.
 It is an error if a reaction consumes a blocking molecule but does not reply.
-It is also an error to reply again after a reply was made.
+It is also an error to reply a second time, after one reply was made.

 Errors of this type are caught at compile time: